Keyondunker/Vector-Nest-Provider/README.md

   // Fields should use PascalCase with underscores for spaces
   Size_MB: number; // Database file size in MB

-  // Fields starting with an underscore are for internal use only and won't be seen by the users.
+  // Fields starting with an underscore are for internal use only and won't be seen by the Users.
   _fileName: string; // SQLite database file name
 };
 ```